 The user interface of the Impose Editor is divided into six separate areas (including the File Manager).

-- File Manager (yellow area) – Here you can upload print data, search for Print Items/Articles in Articles, Orders and Production Jobs as well as add Print Items to a Production Job.
+- File Manager (yellow area) - offers the possibility to upload print data and search for Articles and Print Items in Articles, Orders and Production Jobs to add the selected Print Items to the Production Job.

 Figure 6: The user interface of the Impose Editor.

-While the menu bar is more or less self-explanatory, the action bar is described in more detail under the section Creating an imposition and the File Manager has been previously described in detail, we provide more detailed information for the other areas below.
+While the menu bar is more or less self-explanatory, the action bar is described in more detail under the section Carrying out the Imposition and the File Manager has been previously described in detail, we provide more detailed information for the other areas below.

 3.1.1.
 Impose Area with tools

 The impose sheet (grey area) consists of at least one Artboard.
 For special Impositions, you can also create several Artboards consisting of different dimensions with different Impose Modes selected.
 Print Items that extend beyond the sheet are clipped accordingly in the output render.

 The toolbar is displayed in all Impose Modes.
 Depending on the mode selected, the toolbar may have only specific tools available.
 The following tools are available in the Impose Editor:

 - Selection Tool – Is used in Manual Mode to select individual Print Items placed on the sheet to reduce, enlarge, move, rotate or delete them.
 Simply click on an empty area of the sheet to deselect Print Items.

 - Object Creation Tools – These tools can be used to create shapes such as: Lines, Squares/Rectangles, Elipses, Custom Shapes and Texts.